Experienced Representation in Commercial Litigation

 As part of the firm's contingent fee structure, most clients are not charged until they receive compensation.
 The firm's creative billing arrangements also offer alternatives to hourly fees.

-Contact the firm to schedule a consultation.
+Contact the firm to schedule a free initial consultation.

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.